matt-duyst/Yale-Masters-Thesis/README.md

 This study employs a multi-method approach to address its three core objectives, integrating advanced remote sensing techniques, supervised classification algorithms, and deep learning methods:

-**(1) Mapping Urban Land Expansion**
+- #### Mapping Urban Land Expansion
   Urban boundaries are mapped using Landsat imagery and Global Artificial Impervious Area (GAIA) data, focusing on the YRD’s urbanization dynamics over three temporal milestones: 2000, 2010, and 2018.

-**(2) Mapping Paddied Rice Distributions**
+- #### Mapping Paddied Rice Distributions
   Paddied rice extents are identified using Landsat imagery and a Phenology and Pixel-Based Paddied Rice Mapping (PPPM) algorithm, which incorporates phenological characteristics and conditional thresholds (e.g., elevation, rice cultivation calendar).

-**(3) Modeling Historical XCH<sub>4</sub> Emissions**
+- #### Modeling Historical XCH<sub>4</sub> Emissions
   A Convolutional Neural Network (CNN) built on the DeepLabv3+ architecture is used to predict historical spatial distributions of XCH<sub>4</sub> emissions for 2000 and 2010 based on urban and paddied rice extents.

 ### Quantifying and Characterizing Spatiotemporal Dynamics of Urbanization (2000, 2010, 2018) Using GAIA Data: